dyphire/KMReader/README.md

    open KMReader.xcodeproj
    ```

-2. Build and run on iOS 17+ device or simulator
+2. Build and run on iOS 17+ device/simulator or macOS 14.0+

 3. On first launch, enter your Komga server URL, username, and password